I know why people search “Why I Left eXp Realty” so often.

 Some People Are Suspicious of Technology Platforms

-There is a perception that real estate agents’ job security is in jeopardy due to the rise of tech platforms like eXp.
+There is a perception that real estate agent’s job security is in jeopardy due to the rise of tech platforms like eXp.

-In reality, this technology boosts agents’ productivity and allows them to manage more leads.
+This technology boosts agents’ productivity and allows them to manage more leads.

 For some time now, we’ve been hearing that robots may soon be able to replace as many as 80% of human workers in the workforce.